jundalisay/sp/content/en/research/averroes/philosophy/part-2m.md

 That God has not misled the people and has not caused them to err will be clear to you from the following verses:

 {{< q a="Mohammad" >}}
-Wherefore be thou orthodox and set thy face towards true religion, the[282] institution of God, to which He hath created man kindly disposed;”[148]

-“when thy Lord drew forth their posterity from the lions of the sons of Adam.”[149]
+Wherefore be thou orthodox and set thy face towards true religion, the[282] institution of God, to which He hath created man kindly disposed;..when thy Lord drew forth their posterity from the lions of the sons of Adam.
 {{< /q >}}